Verifiable-Reference-Letter/frontend/README.md

 ## Backend Server
 The api for the application uses Node.js typescript and Express.
 It is located under the /api folder.
-To run the server navigate to this root directory and run npm run start.
+To run the server navigate to this directory and run npm run start.
 When running locally the server is located at localhost:8080.

 ## Run React App with Backend